pattonsgirl/CEG2350/docs/Labs/Lab08/Instructions.md

 | `Port`        |                        |
 | `IdentityFile`|                        |

 3. Write two entries in your local system's `~/.ssh/config` - one for use for each of your sandboxes.
+Copy your config file contents to your lab template.
-    - Notes
+    - Notes:
         - you may not have a `.ssh` folder in your user's home directory on your system - you'll need to make the folder and the `config` file inside of it.
         - Windows users - place your `config` file in `C:\Users\yourusername\.ssh`
 4. Confirm that when using `ssh <host_block_name>` that you can connect to each sandbox.
 Write the working commands into your lab template.